logan-vorto/dump/docs/fuel_surcharge.md

 ## Payment

-For completed loads FSC is calculated against the Deadhead and Linehaul miles accrued during the load
+For completed loads, FSC is calculated against the Deadhead and Linehaul miles accrued during the load.

 Restrictions: